23technologies/23kectl/README.md

 ## Bigger Picture

-If you are interested in 23ke details you can checkout our documentation, which is yet to be written.
+If you are interested in 23ke details you can checkout our documentation, which is yet to be published.
+Please contact us, if you want to get a preview.